Technology-Notes/lukesampson-scoop-wiki/Java.md

 `scoop reset` works very well for the current session, and will also update the user's path.

-Globally installed javas takes precedence over user installed javas, so running `sudo scoop install -g oraclejdk-lts` will install a java that is always default for new sessions.
+Globally installed javas takes precedence over user-installed javas, so running `sudo scoop install -g oraclejdk-lts` will install a java that is always default for new sessions.

-Consider the following:
+## Example of switching between versions

 ```
 PS C:> scoop install oraclejdk-lts
 Installing 'oraclejdk-lts' (8u172-b11) [64bit]